 Shane also served as the President of the Marlborough Principals’ Association in New Zealand.

 Mr. Paul Lau, Joint Acting Head of Secondary (Sixth Form)

 BSc.
 First Class in Biotechnology (Universiti Sains Malaysia), Cambridge International Diploma for Teaching and Learning (CIDTL)

 Mr. Matthew O’Shea, Joint Acting Head of Secondary (KS3 & KS4)

 Bachelors in Business Information Systems from University College Cork, PGCE in ICT from Swansea University, Masters in Information Systems from University College Dublin

-With a total of 10 years experience as an educator in the UK, Seychelles and Malaysia, Matthew first joined HIS in 2015 as a teacher of ICT and Economics.
+With more than 10 years of experience as an educator in the UK, Seychelles and Malaysia, Matthew first joined HIS in 2015 as a teacher of ICT and Economics.
 He has held various roles at HIS including Head of Year and Key Stage 4 Coordinator.
 He is focused on ensuring an effective blend of successful academic performance and comprehensive support for all of our students.
 Matthew is an advocate for student wellbeing and empowerment and champions the positive education, enrichment and enterprise, as well student voice programmes at HIS.

 Dr. Felicia Paulraj, Assistant Principal, Secondary (Pastoral)